The Noon Rotary Club in Washington, NC will host the 24TH Annual Smoke on the Water BBQ and Chili Contest on

 The Smoke on the Water festival is one of the Washington Noon Rotary’s major annual fundraisers carrying a great impact on the local community in areas of retail and tourism.

 All proceeds are given to local non-profit groups like the American Red Cross, Boys and Girls Club, Young Life, Ruth’s House (Women’s Shelter), the Cancer Center, Inner Banks STEM Center, Eagles Wings(Food Bank), Zion Homeless Shelter, WHS Jr. ROTC, Little Washington Sailing School, Bright Futures, Boys Scouts, Purpose of God Annex, Beaufort Hyde Partnership for Children, Toys for Tots and more.

 Barbecue contestants will roll in and be in place by 5 p.m. on Friday evening for the Chief Cooks Meeting and Showmanship Judging.

-Festival hours on Saturday are 9 a.m. to 5 p.m. and events include a 5K race sponsored by the Washington Montessori School, a Fire Engine pull, a skyjumping demonstration, a beer garden, a Classic Car Show, a special Kids Zone, train ride, arts and crafts vendors and more.
+Festival hours on Saturday are 9 a.m. to 5 p.m. and events include a 5K race sponsored by the Washington Montessori School, a skyjumping demonstration, a beer garden, a Classic Car Show, a special Kids Zone, train ride, arts and crafts vendors and more.

-Arts of the Pamlico will host a Blues and Jazz Festival providing live music all day long.
+Arts of the Pamlico will host live all day long.